Priyansu122/SRAM-Project-2023/README.md

    ![Screenshot from 2023-10-18 15-49-15](https://github.com/Priyansu122/SRAM-Project-2023/assets/85453216/d133db9c-94e9-4874-ae8f-f50b566cbe5c)

+  **Corner simulation results for read delay**

    <!--[Screenshot from 2023-10-18 15-40-52](https://github.com/Priyansu122/SRAM-Project-2023/assets/85453216/ca61d3a9-8cba-4943-84fe-b73c0e2087be)-->
    ![image](https://github.com/Priyansu122/SRAM-Project-2023/assets/85453216/c865a13e-08b8-4210-90d5-28b4cfe0ba47)

    - From the corner simulation for read delay we got that
+       - Delays are different for reading zero and reading one.
+       - Maximum delay to read zero is around 12ns where as maximum delay for reading one is around 5.5ns.
+       - Hence we need to keep ctrl signal width around 13ns for being in safer side and pass all corners.

   <p>3.
 Calculate Write delay</p>